Small Group Reading Shown to Boost Pupil Progress

 A trial program that sees primary school children reading in small groups has shown that it can help pupils make an additional two months’ progress during an academic year.

-The ABRACADABRA (ABRA) and Reading and Understanding in Key Stage 1 (RUKS) program involved more than 4,000 Year 1 pupils (ages+ 5-6) from 157 schools across the West Midlands, East Midlands, Newcastle, Teesside, and Manchester.
-Funded by the Education Endowment Fund (EEF), schools took part in a 20-week trial in which two versions of the ABRA-based RUKS program were tested: An ICT-based model and a paper-based model.
+The ABRACADABRA (ABRA) and Reading and Understanding in Key Stage 1 (RUKS) program involved more than 4,000 Year 1 pupils (ages 5-6) from 157 schools across the West Midlands, East Midlands, Newcastle, Teesside, and Manchester.
+Funded by the Education Endowment Fund (EEF), schools took part in a 20-week trial in which two versions of the ABRA-based RUKS program were tested: ICT-based and paper-based models.
 In contrast, some participating schools were assigned to a control group and carried on their usual approach to teaching literacy.

 Small group reading